When were we founded?

 - It is developmentally based.
 Montessori recognized that children have sensitive periods in which they are particularly able and interested in acquiring a certain knowledge or skill.
 (Between birth and three children learn an entire language.)

-- Children absorb knowledge by interacting with their environment and responding to it.
+- Young children absorb knowledge by interacting with their environment and responding to it.
 They teach themselves with their hands, their bodies, and their senses.
 (We do not teach children to walk or talk; they learn from their own observation and practice.)

 - Children are motivated from within.
 The child has within him the person he will become, and it is our role as nurturing adults to encourage the process of the child’s self-construction.